Tropical intersection homology: Abstract

 \section{Abstract}

 Numerical equivalence of algebraic cycles is defined abstractly by intersection numbers.
-Classically, for smooth complex proper toric varieties, the quotients by numerical equivalence with rational coefficients can be described geometrically as singular cohomology.
-They are also expressed in terms of tropical geometry, tropical cohomology, introduced by Itenberg-Katzarkov-Mikhalkin-Zharkov.
-This paper aims to generalize this to suitable pairs of smooth proper varieties and divisors by introducing a tropical analog of Goresky-MacPherson's intersection homology.
+For smooth complex proper toric varieties, the quotients by numerical equivalence with rational coefficients can be described geometrically as singular cohomology.
+They are also isomorphic to tropical cohomology, introduced by Itenberg-Katzarkov-Mikhalkin-Zharkov.
+This paper aims to generalize this result to suitable pairs of smooth proper varieties and divisors by introducing a tropical analog of intersection homology.

 \keywords{tropical geometry, tropical cohomology, intersection homology, algebraic cycles, numerical equivalence}

 {}